-Click Here to learn more about this profoundly important project.
+Click Here to learn more the US Jokhang Temple..

 Click Here to support it!

-Become part of something that you and so many others will enjoy for generations to come, that will benefit all sentient beings as long as it endures.
+Become part of something that you and so many others will enjoy for generations to come, a temple that will benefit all sentient beings as long as it endures.